j206/xiv-item-poll/README.md

 # FFXIV Ultimate Weapon Coolness Poll
+go with your gut
-spoiler: the TEA ones are best
+(spoiler: the TEA ones are best)

-## To-do
+# TODO
-- Display Ultimate the item drops from
+- [ ] Display Ultimate the item drops from
-- Link/Display photo of on-character item
+- [ ] Link/Display photo of on-character item
-X Cache images
+- [X] Cache images
+- [ ] Implement `WeaponListing` on front page; animate it
+- [ ] Change job listings to job icons?
+Low priority